Kanadeforever/dangerousmusic/README.md

 ## English

-This is a `dsound.dll` proxy plugin for **Dangerous Driving (Windows x64)**.
+This is a `dsound.dll` proxy plugin for **[Dangerous Driving](https://store.epicgames.com/p/dangerous-driving)**.
 It redirects the game's original Spotify control interface to a local FMOD player without signing in to Spotify or modifying saved accounts, tokens, or authorization data.

 ### Main features